ProfessionalWiki/ExternalContent/README.md

 ### Connection details

-Content of files is fetched via MediaWiki's native HTTP client.
+The content of files is fetched via MediaWiki's native HTTP client.
 This process is affected by various [HTTP client variables](https://www.mediawiki.org/wiki/Category:HTTP_client_variables).

 ### Search

-In stock MediaWiki with no extensions, embedded content is not be searchable.
+In stock MediaWiki with no extensions, embedded content is not searchable.
 To make embedded content show up in search results, install Elasticseach and the [CirrusSearch extension].

 ## Development